Category: Help guides

 Also read: Uses of QR Codes: Marketing, Sustainability & Convenience

-Note: Replug also provides powerful analytics and tracking features to monitor the performance of your short URLs, and QR codes including click-through rates, geographical data, and other valuable insights.
+Note: Replug.io also provides powerful analytics and tracking features to monitor the performance of your short URLs, and QR codes including click-through rates, geographical data, and other valuable insights.

 Static vs Dynamic QR code: What’s the difference?